DheerajVerma2017/NMMAPP1/README.md

 Local: http://localhost:5173/ (Open it in your browser to see your app.)

 NOTE: If fails due to axios.
-Do intall npm install axios
+Do intall: npm install axios